 Goodwill is tested annually for impairment during the fourth quarter or earlier upon the occurrence of certain events or substantive changes in circumstances that indicate goodwill is more likely than not impaired.
-The Company did not record any impairment relating to its goodwill and intangible assets during fiscal 2021 and 2019.
+The Company did not record any impairment relating to its goodwill during fiscal 2021 and 2021.

-In the fourth quarter of fiscal 2020, the Company conducted its annual goodwill impairment test which indicated that the fair value of its legacy Asia reporting unit was less than its carrying value.
+In fiscal 2020, the Company conducted its annual goodwill impairment test which indicated that the fair value of its legacy Asia reporting unit was less than its carrying value.
 The Company recorded a non-cash charge of \$39,713 related to goodwill impairment in Asia under the caption "Impairment of goodwill" in the Consolidated Statements of Income.
-The Company also recorded a non-cash charge of \$4,549 related to impairment of indefinite-lived trademarks in its legacy EMEA reportable segment under the caption "Impairment of indefinite-lived intangibles" in the Consolidated Statements of Income.
 The key factors contributing to the impairment in Asia was the increasing pressure on organic sales growth that the Company began to experience in fiscal 2019 due to a slowdown in telecom spending in the People's Republic of China ("PRC") amidst growing trade tensions between the U.S.A and China.
 The impact of these trade tensions on the Company's ability to capture market share in the PRC accelerated in the second half of the fiscal year.
 Throughout fiscal 2020, there was a general slowdown in the Chinese economy which was further exacerbated by the outbreak of the COVID -19 pandemic, causing disruption to two of the Company's plants in China in the fourth quarter.
 Also contributing to the poor performance of the Asia region was a general softening of demand in Australia, that began in fiscal 2019 and continued throughout fiscal 2020.
 The Company monitored the performance of its Asia reporting unit for interim impairment indicators throughout fiscal 2020, but the emergence of COVID-19 in China in December 2019 coupled with the totality of economic headwinds in the region resulted in the recognition of a goodwill impairment loss in connection with its annual impairment test.

-During the fourth quarter of fiscal 2020, management completed its evaluation of key inputs used to estimate the fair value of its indefinite-lived trademarks and determined that an impairment charge relating to two of its trademarks in EMEA, that were acquired through legacy acquisitions was appropriate, as it plans to phase out these trademarks.
+During the fourth quarter of fiscal 2022, the Company recorded a non-cash charge of \$1,178 related to impairment of indefinite-lived trademarks under the caption "Impairment of indefinite-lived intangibles" in the Consolidated Statements of Income.
+Management completed its evaluation of key inputs used to estimate the fair value of its indefinite-lived trademarks and determined that an impairment charge relating to two of its trademarks that were acquired through legacy acquisitions was appropriate, as it plans to phase out these trademarks.
+The Company had also recorded an impairment charge relating to the same trademarks in fiscal 2020 for \$4,549.

-The Company estimated tax-deductible goodwill to be approximately \$110,063 and \$120,708 as of March 31, 2021 and 2020, respectively.
+The Company estimated tax-deductible goodwill to be approximately \$101,499 and \$110,063 as of March 31, 2022 and 2021, respectively.